dfki-ric/phobos/doc/phobos.scripts.rst

     Usage:
     phobos COMMAND ARGUMENTS
     Commands:
-        assemble_smurfa         Loads a SMURFS/SMURFA file and exports the urdf(s)/smurf of the assembly. check_meshes            Checks whether all meshes are available. convert                 Converts the given input robot file to SDF/URDF/PDF/THUMBNAIL/SMURF/SMURFA/SMURFS. preprocess_cad_export   Preprocess CAD->URDF exports to use with pipeline.
+        check_meshes            Checks whether all meshes are available. convert                 Converts the given input robot file to SDF/URDF/PDF/THUMBNAIL/SMURF/SMURFA/SMURFS. preprocess_cad_export   Preprocess CAD->URDF exports to use with pipeline.